Slow Cooker Zuppa Toscana

 • In a large frying pan, brown the Italian sausage with the onion over medium-high heat (4-5 minutes).
 Add minced garlic and cook 1 minute.

-• Add sausage mixture, broth, potatoes, salt, pepper and pepper flakes to the Slow Cooker (4-6 quarts) and cook on low for 4-5 hours or high for about 2 hours (cooking times vary by slow cooker).
+• Cook on Low for 4-5 hours or High for about 2 hours (cooking times vary by slow cooker).

 Nutrition Information